kevinboosten/kevinboosten.github.io/_posts/2021-02-11-how-i-use-an-openapi-spec-in-my-angular-projects.md

 You should add this to your `simulator/index.ts` file before `app.init()`.

-This way we created our very own response for the endpoint that is described in our api spec file!
+This way we created our very own response for the endpoint that is described in our api spec file.
 Great for developing and testing purposes if you ask me!

 Check the docs for more info:
 <https://github.com/anttiviljami/openapi-backend/blob/master/DOCS.md#registeroperationid-handler>